Cricket Farming: Not What You Might Think!

 Learning from very close how crickets live in the cricket condos

-A big Hop Forward
+A Big Hop Forward

 The Goldin brothers are trailblazers in their own right.
 In the past, crickets have been farmed in large barrels; a system that was both inefficient and less humane than the ‘cricket condos’ developed by Darren himself.
 In their natural environment, crickets swarm in dark, warm locations.
 The condos are designed to mimic that habitat.
 They’re free to hop between stations or burrow down into the condos as they see fit.
 The crickets are then harvested right towards the end of their natural life cycle which is around 6 weeks.
-Darren showed us around the 5 star cricket accommodation, explaining the methods of care and upkeep, feeding and harvesting.
+Darren showed us around the 5 star insects accommodation, explaining the methods of care and upkeep, feeding and harvesting.

 The roasting is done at a different facility.
 It almost smells like pop corn there!

-Happy crickets, happy Earth
+Happy Crickets, Happy Earth

-We were so stoked to meet Darren and bond over our shared passion for conserving this sacred planet and creating and consuming healthy, sustainable and future-conscious food, aka crickets!
+We were so stoked to meet Darren and bond over our shared passion for conserving this sacred planet and creating and consuming healthy, sustainable and future-conscious food, aka edible bugs!
 We can also rest easy knowing our chirpy chums are leading free range lives and only being harvested at the end of their natural life cycle.
 Thanks so much to Darren and the wonderful team at Entomo Farms for showing us around and for taking such good care of our crickets!

 Pedro, Martina, Camila and Lucas at the Cricket Farm front door, in Canada